Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations

 We first show that $\alpha$ and $\alphab$ can be defined as measures.
 We take the null structure equations

 as the definitions of $\alpha$ and $\alphab$.
 In view of the fact $\chih$ and $\chibh$ are not differentiable, $\alpha$ and $\alphab$ cannot be defined as functions.
 Nevertheless, we will show that they can be defined as measures.
-By (\ref{alphadef}), if $\alpha$ is smooth, we have
+By (\ref{alphadef}), if $\alpha$ is smooth, for each component of $\alpha$ with respect to the coordinate vector fields, we have

 Integrating by parts and using

 we derive